ModelW/axios-ts/doc/source/installation.md

 # Installation

-In order to install the Model W Axios, you need to add it to the `package.json`, for example `"@model-w/axios": "~0.4.3"`, or use the next command
+You can install Model W Axios in your project with the following command.
 ```commandline
 npm install @model-w/axios
 ```